davetang/machine_learning/svm/README.md

 original feature space.

-In essence, the kernel function is a mathematical trick that allows the SVM to perform a “two-dimensional” classification of a set of originally one-dimensional data.
+In essence, the kernel function is a mathematical trick that allows the SVM to perform a "two-dimensional" classification of a set of originally one-dimensional data.
 In general, a kernel function projects data from a low-dimensional space to a space of higher dimension.
 It is possible to prove that, for any given data set with consistent labels (where